She can't let Joey suffer— but does she have what it takes to do right by him?

 Merlin gripped the broom in his hand.

-He looked as though about to launch a fireball at her.
+He looked as though about to play with the sparklers.
 Morgan was not impressed.
 "Where.
 Is.
-He."
+He?"

-Merlin threw up his hand.
-"Have it your way.
-He's in the closet, all the good it'd do you.
+"Where is he?"
+Merlin threw up his hand, pointed to the closet.
+"All the good it'd do you.
 You really did it this time."

-Joey sat, cross legged, in the dark closet, hunched over his display, rocking.
+In the closet, Joey sat, cross legged, in the dark, hunched over his display, rocking.
 A wire connected his 'watch' to the laptop, wiggling as he muttered to the screen.
 "Morgan, no!
 It's a trap."

-She pulled out a fingernail clipper and cut the connection.
+She conjured a fingernail clipper from her pocket and cut the connection.

 Twin hourglass symbols appeared, in the watch and the display.
 Joey squinted at her, eyebrows raised, and blinked at the light.